davidemodolo/Automated_Planning_Project/README.md

 - Problem 1
   - Objective: Develop a structure using PDDL.
   - Focus: A robot delivers essential items to the injured.
-  - Tools: Planutils.
+  - Tool: Planutils.

 - Problem 2
   - Objective: Builds on top of Problem 1 with some extesions for efficient transport.
-  - Tools: Planutils.
+  - Tool: Planutils.
   - Versions: 2 (with and without `:numeric-fluents`)

 - Problem 3